py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 After converting the model into a `Py5Shape` object, we need to increase the scale and rotate it to change its orientation.
 Consider py5's coordinate system: the positive Y axis points towards the bottom of the drawing surface.
 It is likely that the 3D modeling program used to create this strawberry had a different coordinate system, perhaps with the positive Z axis pointing towards the top of the screen.
-Therefore, you will often need to do some rotations to get the result you want when using this trimesh conversion feature in py5.
+Therefore, you will often need to do some rotations to get the result you want.
 Similarly, you will often need to adjust the scale.

-When loading a model, you will often want to apply some transformations so it can be drawn as you intend for it to be drawn.
 These adjustments can be done to the model itself after converting the model into a `Py5Shape` object, as we did here in our `setup()` function.
 Alternatively, we can do global transformations in the `draw()` function before the drawing the `Py5Shape` object to the screen with [](/reference/sketch_shape).

 You can also adjust the `trimesh.Trimesh` object using Trimesh's transformation tools, before the call to [](/reference/sketch_convert_shape).
-You will use Trimesh's [apply_transform()](https://trimesh.org/trimesh.html#trimesh.Trimesh.apply_transform) method to apply a transformation matrix to a mesh.
+You will use Trimesh's [apply_transform()](https://trimesh.org/trimesh.html#trimesh.Trimesh.apply_transform) method to apply a transformation matrix to `trimesh.Trimesh` objects.

 Now let's create a `draw()` method to draw the `Py5Shape` object with the [](/reference/sketch_shape) method.